zuplo/docs/docs/articles/api-key-authentication.md

 ## Using Consumer Data in Code

-It is possible to write additional policies that run after the API Key Authentication policy that perform further gating or authorization of the request based on the data set in the consumer.
+It's possible to write additional policies that run after the API Key Authentication policy that perform further gating or authorization of the request based on the data set in the consumer.